 The presence detector makes sure that the magnetic tape is in the intended position and remains there - after all, various safety functions depend on the position derived from the tape.
+In the case of unguided installation, this monitoring can be omitted, as it can be assumed that the magnetic tape does not shift in its position.

 According to EN 81-20/50 and previously EN 81-1/2 the use of programmable electronic systems in safetyrelevant applications for lifts (PESSRAL) is allowed.
-LIMAX33 RED is designed and certified for those applications.
-The sensor is designed to be used as a safe sensor together with a safe evaluation unit (like for example in ELGO's LIMAX33 Safe) or directly with a safe controller unit.
+LIMAX44 RED is designed and certified for those applications.
+The sensor is designed to be used as a safe sensor together with a safe evaluation unit (like for example in ELGO's LIMAX44 Safe) or directly with a safe controller unit.
 Together, the entire system is able to fulfil the safety functions in the elevator according to EN 81-20 and EN 81-21.
-The product is compatible to the previous norm EN 81-1/2 and may be used as replacement part in existing installations.
-Fig. 1 shows the use in the two possible areas of operation.
+The product is compatible to the previous norm EN 81-1/2 and may be used as modernization solution or as measuring range extension in existing installations.
+Fig. 1 shows the use in the two possible areas of operation as unguided variant, Fig. 2 as semi-guided variant.

 The magnetic measuring principle is distinguished by its extremely high robustness.
 Dust, dirt and moisture do not affect the measurement in any way.
-Furthermore, as smoke and increased temperatures do not have any impact on the measurement, LIMAX33 RED is especially suitable for firemen's lifts.
+Furthermore, as smoke and increased temperatures do not have any impact on the measurement, LIMAX44 RED is especially suitable for firemen's lifts.
 Thanks to its material composition, the tape itself is resistant enough to the rough conditions during the installation and operation of elevators.

 Another advantage of the system is in its easy and flexible mounting.
 The installation itself can be carried out by an expert in just a few minutes.
-Depending on the space available, the system can be installed anywhere in the shaft.
-Since it requires little space, LIMAX33 RED is also suitable without restrictions for retrofitting and modernizations.
+Depending on the space available, the system can be installed almost anywhere in the shaft.
+Since it requires little space, LIMAX44 RED is also suitable without restrictions for retrofitting and modernizations.

-The LIMAX33 RED is able to cover lifting heights of up to 262 meters and speeds up to 10 m/s.
+The LIMAX44 RED is able to cover lifting heights of up to 786 meters and speeds up to 16 m/s.